 For amounts in excess of this amount, if the specific expenses are appropriate, a higher amount may be allowed.

-If the client is married and both partners have pre-paid funeral expenses, $10,000 is allowed for each partner.
+If the client is married and both partners wish to set aside pre-paid funeral expenses, $10,000 is allowed for each partner.

 Funeral expenses included